 Data Sources represent the different ways you can connect or send your data to Propel.
 Data can come from a data warehouse such as Snowflake or an HTTP integration where you post events or send files to an endpoint.

-Applications provide the API credentials that allow your client- or server-side app to access the Propel API.
-They represent the web or mobile app you are building.
+Propel Applications represent the web or mobile app you are building.
+They provide the API credentials that allow your client- or server-side app to access the Propel API.
+The Application's Propeller determines the speed and cost of your Metric Queries.

 Environments are independent and isolated Propel workspaces for development, staging (testing), and production workloads.
 Environments are hosted in a specific region, initially in